marklysze/LlamaIndex-RAG-Linux-CUDA/README.md

 # Prerequisites

-These have been run with Nvidia CUDA version 12.2 installed on the system.
+These have been run with Nvidia CUDA version 12.3 installed on the system.
 It has not been tested with older versions.
+Install the CUDA Toolkit from [here](https://developer.nvidia.com/cuda-downloads) (see Base Installer steps)

 # Installation